Eleanor, Fair Maid of Brittany: Under John

 Upon the death of King Richard in 1199, a power struggle commenced between the supporters of John and the 12-year-old Arthur.
 The date of her imprisonment by John is unknown, but Pipe Roll 2 dated c.
 1199 – 1200 indicates John provided "necessaries" to Eleanor, and Arthur once complained that his sister was controlled by John.
 At the request of Constance, Eleanor was once released from royal custody and united with her mother and brother in France.
 Therefore, Eleanor was probably already under John's control when Arthur's forces were defeated and he was captured at the Battle of Mirebeau in August 1202, or she was perhaps captured along with Arthur.
 Arthur disappeared mysteriously while in captivity the following year.

-In December 1203 John fled Normandy taking Eleanor with him as his captive.
+In December 1203, John fled from Normandy, taking Eleanor with him as his captive.
 She was reportedly taken to the north of England and then to Bristol, guarded by four knights.
 In spring 1204, Philip II demanded that Eleanor be released in order to marry his younger son.
-Initially John organized local barons to visit Eleanor in order to prove her well-being.
-In 1206 John briefly detained her at Brough Castle, entrusting her to Robert de Vieuxpont who was its custodian, before moving her to Bowes Castle and then to Corfe Castle, along with 25 French knights loyal to her, guarded by Stephen de Turnham.
+Initially, John organized local barons to visit Eleanor in order to prove her well-being.
+In 1206, John briefly detained her at Brough Castle in Cumbria, entrusting her to Robert de Vieuxpont, who was its custodian, before moving her to Bowes Castle and then to Corfe Castle, along with 25 French knights loyal to her, guarded by Stephen de Turnham.
 After an attempt to escape, 22 of them were recaptured and were starved to death.

 Eleanor lived in Corfe's Gloriet Tower, took her meals in the Long Hall and was allowed to walk abroad along the walls.
 She was allowed three maids and was provided fabric for clothes and bedding, and pocket money as much as 5 marks per quarter.
 She also received from John a saddle with gilded reins and scarlet ornaments, a gift which implies that she was not closely confined.
 John also sent her figs and almonds.
 A week's shopping list for Eleanor in captivity that has survived suggests the aristocratic diet at that time: Saturday: bread, ale, sole, almonds, butter, eggs.
 Sunday: mutton, pork, chicken and eggs.
 Monday: beef, pork, honey, vinegar.
 Tuesday. pork, eggs, egret.
 Wednesday: herring, conger, sole, eels, almonds and eggs.
 Thursday: pork, eggs, pepper, honey.
 Friday: conger, sole, eels, herring and almonds.